kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Yet another (fake) bridge collapses, again

-- The way they set things up to make me believe I was going to be taken to safety is criminal, oh wait, yeah sorry forgot.
-It's what they do.
+- The way they set things up to make me believe I was going to be taken to safety while they subjected me to internal invasive surgeries while sedated is criminal, oh wait, yeah sorry forgot...
+- It's what they do.
+- I think they're twinned with the porn-gangs of Dénia.
 - What is the airspeed velocity of a coconut-laden scanning swallow?

 ![The bridge of death](../../content/images/coconut-answered-king-arthur.webp)